Skip to main content

 The bottom line

-The discomfort of a urinary tract infection (UTI) can be tough to handle, although most simple UTIs are better within a week.
-But knowing how to manage and improve your recovery can get you feeling better within a couple of days.
+The discomfort of a urinary tract infection (UTI) can be tough to handle, but most simple UTIs improve within a week.
+Knowing how to manage your symptoms and improve your recovery can help you feel better within a couple of days.

 Treatment with antibiotics and proper hydration are key to a quick recovery.
-If you have UTI symptoms, let your provider know.
+If you have UTI symptoms, let a healthcare professional know.
 They can help you figure out the best course of action to help treat your symptoms.

 why trust our exports reliability shield